 Want to qualify for the lowest interest rates when applying for auto, mortgage or personal loans?
 Then you'll need a top credit score.

 Lenders today rely heavily on your three-digit credit score to determine if you qualify for a loan and at what interest rates.
-In general, lenders today reserve their lowest rates for those borrowers have a credit score of 740 or higher on the popular FICO credit-scoring system.
+In general, lenders today reserve their lowest rates for those borrowers who have a credit score of 740 or higher on the popular FICO credit-scoring system.

 The good news is that earning a high credit score is not a complicated task.
 It just takes some common sense.